springboardmentor054-coder/-VisionExtract-Isolation-from-Images-using-Image-Segmentation/README.md

 ## 📌 Overview

-**VisionExtract** is a deep learning-based computer vision project that performs **automatic subject isolation** using image segmentation.
+**VisionExtract** is a deep learning-based computer vision system that performs **automatic subject isolation** using image segmentation.

-Given an input image, the system extracts the **main subject** and removes the background by replacing it with black pixels.
+Given an input image, the model extracts the **primary subject** and removes the background by replacing it with black pixels.

-> 🎯 This replicates the “cutout” functionality used in modern editing tools and AI applications.
+> 🎯 Designed to replicate real-world “cutout” functionality used in editing tools, AR systems, and automation pipelines.

 ---

 ## 🎯 Problem Statement

-Build a machine learning model that:
+Extracting the main subject from an image is a critical task in computer vision used in photo editing, augmented reality, and virtual backgrounds.
+Traditional approaches require manual effort or fail in complex environments.

+This project builds an **automated segmentation system** that:

-* Detects the main subject in an image
+* Identifies the main subject
-* Generates a pixel-wise segmentation mask
+* Generates a **binary mask**
-* Outputs an image with only the subject visible
-* Removes background completely
+* Produces a clean subject-isolated image

+The key challenge is achieving **robust segmentation across complex backgrounds, lighting variations, and multiple objects**.

+---

+## 🚀 What Makes This Project Unique

+* 🔧 Custom preprocessing pipeline for accurate image-mask alignment
+* ⚡ End-to-end pipeline (training → inference → output generation)
+* 📊 Performance-focused optimization using evaluation metrics
+* 🎯 Designed for real-world scalability and automation use cases

+---

+## 🧩 Objectives

+* Develop a deep learning model for **pixel-wise segmentation**
+* Automate subject extraction from images
+* Achieve high accuracy using **IoU & Dice Score**
+* Ensure generalization on unseen images

+---

+## 📌 Scope

+* Binary segmentation (subject vs background)
+* Training on annotated datasets (COCO)
+* Generating clean and visually accurate outputs

 ---